 2. Focus and Lock your subject

-Choose your subject and the background and focus it to the center of your frame.
-Press the shutter button halfway, by doing this you are locking the image and when you are ready to shoot press the shutter button all the way.
+Choose your subject and the background and focus it on the center of your frame.
+Press the shutter button halfway, by doing this you are locking the image, and when you are ready to shoot press the shutter button all the way.

 Don’t let your shutter button go once you have locked the frame.
 It will create a more interesting composition preserving focus on your subject.